VektrexElectronicSystems/SpikeSafePythonSamples/spikesafe_python_lib_docs/SpikeSafeEvents/README.md

 TODO.

 ### Remarks
-For a full description of all SpikeSafeEvents, refer to SS400 SCPI Programming Manual Appendix A.
+Refer to SS400 SCPI Programming Manual Appendix A for a full description of all SpikeSafe events and their expected formats.